 “I’ve got to ask, though: why even bother finding and selling loot like this?
 You seem like an intelligent person.
 Couldn’t you just as easily break into stores, take whatever you need, and cut the money out of the equation entirely?”

-The orc explains that such methods are not conductive to a long-term career as a professional highwayman.
+The orc explains that such methods are not conducive to a long-term career as a professional highwayman.
 “You see a lot of amateurs running around with their little axes, trying to beat the money out of things twice their size.
 Most these amateurs get killed their first day on the job.
 Being a professional highwayman is all about safe investment, if you know what I’m saying.
 I’m saying I pick easy targets, don’t get too greedy, and – if guards corner me – I just surrender, go to jail, and break out later.
 Done right it provides a safe, reliable income.
 If I wanted to take chances, I’d just bet my money at one of the arenas.
 Well, the Imperial City arena, anyway.”

 “Thanks for asking though.
 I don’t find many clients who are willing to critically discuss my business strategies!
 It’s refreshing.
 You know what, Robey, I think you just earned yourself both scrolls.”